 - The company’s responsibilities (ex., equip desks with necessary tools, make meeting rooms easily accessible)

-Get Buy-In From Employees
+Get Buy-In From Employees for Hot Desking

 Switching over to hot desking means a big day-to-day change for employees.
 Many of them may have concerns, and with valid reason.
 Without assigned desks, employees could have difficulty finding spaces and locating colleagues, which can result in wasted time.
 Further, it limits their ability to personalize their workspace.
 Some employees may also find shared spaces to be distracting, which can have a negative impact on their overall productivity.